syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 New classes added for REQ3:
 Koopa, DestroyShellAction, Suicide/GoombaHandler, Wrench, Dormant behaviour, SuperMushroom

-*note: remove suicide class, add Enemy interface

 **Goomba**
 1. Changes to class:

     Add logic to playTurn() method to use RandomBias from Utils class to perform 10% suicide possibility ( through removal from map ).

+    Has new attribute to count whenever Goomba is added or removed from map Has new attribute called Max_Goomba_Limit, final number limit for Goomba spawns

 2. Relationship with other classes:

+    Implements Enemy interface
     Association with Suicide/GoombaHandler and BehaviourClasses ( Wander/Dormant )
     Dependency on ActionList class, DoNothingAction

+3. Methods:

+    Boolean method canSpawn returns true or false based on GoombaCount and Max_Goomba_Limit

+    Getters for new attributes

 **Koopa**
 1. Class Overall Responsibility: